2014 IIHF World Championship: Format

 Final ranking: places 1–4 were determined by the medal games.
 Other places were determined by playoff positioning, group play positioning in the group, number of points, goal difference, goals scored, and tournament seeding.
 The two lowest ranking teams overall were relegated to Division I A.

+Seeding and groups

+The seeding in the preliminary round is based on the 2013 IIHF World Ranking, which ended at the conclusion of the 2013 IIHF World Championship.
+The teams were grouped according to seeding (in parentheses is the corresponding world ranking).